-This week’s Torah reading is Vayishlach, which begins with Jacob’s return to the Holy Land following a twenty-year stay in Charan.
-The most famous passage of this portion is Jacob’s battle with a certain angel.
+This week’s parasha, Vayishlach, begins with Jacob’s return to the Holy Land following a twenty-year stay in Charan.
+The most famous passage of this parasha is Jacob’s battle with a certain angel.
 After its defeat, the angel gives Jacob a blessing and renames him Israel.
 What is the meaning of “Israel”?
 What was the purpose of this battle to begin with?
 And what does it all have to do with Jacob’s difficult twenty years in servitude to his deceiving father-in-law Laban?

 Jacob vs. Esau

 Unfortunately, the two couldn’t channel their blessings in the right direction.
-Esau’s physicality got the better of him, and he descended into a never-ending spiral of materialism and lust.
-At the same time, Jacob used his cunning to take Esau’s birthright, instead of using his greater intellect to put his brother back on the right path.
+Esau’s physicality got the better of him, and he descended into a never-ending spiral of materialism.
+At the same time, Jacob used his cunning to take Esau’s birthright instead of using his intellect to put his brother back on the right path.
 Nonetheless, Jacob remained dedicated to fulfilling his divine mission, while Esau “despised his birthright” (Genesis 25:34).

 By taking Esau’s birthright and blessing, what Jacob had done was to take Esau’s mission upon himself.
-However, Jacob was born soft and meek—not fit for a fighter – while Esau was the one born muscular and hairy, as if already a grown man (hence his name Esav, literally “complete”).
+He, too, would have to become a fighter.
+However, Jacob was born soft and meek—not fit for battle—while Esau was the one born muscular and hairy, as if already a grown man (hence his name Esav, literally “complete”).
 Could Jacob really become that holy warrior that Esau was meant to be?
-The only way to find out was to put Jacob to the test.
+Jacob had to be put to the test.

 Jacob ended up in the home of his uncle and future father-in-law, Laban.
-He instantly fell in love with Laban’s younger daughter Rachel, and agreed to work for Laban for seven years to have her hand in marriage.
+He instantly fell in love with Laban’s younger daughter Rachel, and agreed to work for Laban for seven years to be able to marry her.
 After seven years, Jacob was tricked into marrying the elder Leah instead of his beloved Rachel.
-It is hard to miss the irony of it all: Jacob, the one who tricked his father into getting his older brother’s blessing, is now tricked by his father-in-law into marrying his beloved’s older sister.
+It is hard to miss the irony of it all: Jacob, the one who tricked his father into getting his older brother’s blessing, is now tricked by his father-in-law into marrying his beloved’s older sister!

-To have Rachel, Laban forces Jacob to work for yet another seven years.
+Laban forces Jacob to work for another seven years.
 This is, of course, completely unjust.
-A man such as Esau would have surely taken on Laban, but the spineless Jacob simply agrees, and slaves away for another seven years.
+A man such as Esau would have surely taken on Laban in combat, but the spineless Jacob simply agrees, and slaves away for seven more years.
 Following this, Laban finds more ways to trick Jacob out of an honest wage.
-But Jacob is starting to learn, and counters Laban’s wits with his own, soon building an even greater wealth than his father-in-law.
+Thankfully, Jacob is starting to learn, and begins to counter Laban’s wits with his own, soon building even greater wealth than his father-in-law.

 Jacob vs. Israel

 The Sages tell us that this is the real reason why Jacob had to marry both Rachel and Leah.
-Originally, since Rebecca had two sons and Laban had two daughters, it was commonly said that the younger Jacob would marry the younger Rachel, while the older Esau would marry the older Leah (Talmud, Bava Batra 123a).
-Truly, these two couples were soul mates.
+Originally, since Rebecca had two sons and Laban had two daughters, the plan was for the younger Jacob to marry the younger Rachel, while the older Esau would marry the older Leah (Bava Batra 123a).
+Truly, these two couples were soulmates.
 However, Esau lost his spiritual essence to Jacob, and with it, his spiritual counterpart, Leah.
 The problem is that the Torah forbids a man from marrying two sisters!
-The Arizal (in Sha’ar HaPesukim, on Vayetze) tells us that, in fact, Rachel and Leah did not marry one man, for Jacob and Israel were really two souls in one body, and while Jacob married Rachel, it was Israel that married Leah.
+The Arizal (Sha’ar HaPesukim on Vayetze) tells us that, in fact, Rachel and Leah did not marry one man, for Jacob and Israel were really two souls in one body, and while Jacob married Rachel, it was Israel that married Leah.
 After all, Israel was the new Esau, the part of Jacob that wasn’t just “sitting in tents” but was capable of being a “man of the field”, too.

 We later see that Israel was Jacob’s true self, his more-elevated inner being, and what he was really meant to be all along.
 God confirms this with a prophetic blessing (Genesis 35:10): “‘You shall no longer be called Jacob, but Israel shall be your name.’
 And He named him Israel.”

 This brings a tremendous lesson for all of us: we are not meant to be the weak Jacob, passively sitting in tents and being pushed around.
-Rather, we are meant to be Israel, who can balance study and prayer with strength and might; who can balance the physical with the spiritual, the science with the religion, and who knows when to seek peace, and when to pursue war.
-It is most fitting that the founders of the modern Jewish State decided to call it “Israel” (as opposed to its more common historic name of “Judah”).
-If Israel is to fulfill its divine task, it should live up to its name: battling alongside God, as holy, righteous warriors, to repair this world – both physically and spiritually—restoring it to its original, perfected state.
+Rather, we are meant to be Israel, who can balance study and prayer with strength and might; who can balance the physical with the spiritual, science with religion, and who knows both when to seek peace and when to pursue war.
+It is most fitting that the founders of the modern Jewish State decided to call it “Israel”.
+(In fact, they had originally planned to call it “Judah”, then “Zion”, and even “Tzabar”, before voting 7 to 3 in favour of “Israel”).
+If Israel is to fulfill its divine task, it should live up to its name: battling alongside God, as holy, righteous warriors, to repair the world—physically and spiritually—restoring it to its original, perfected state.